Social media shows us one side of travel, but what does it really feel like to go on extended trips?

 As we all know, especially my fellow millennials, social media is a piece of a much larger picture.
 When we open our apps, we see feeds littered with perfectly edited shots, or statuses of joy and delight, and of course the seemingly never-ending baby/engagement/wedding announcement.

-There is little mentioned of hardships or struggles, and a serious lack of reality.
+There is little mentioned of hardships or struggles, experiences gone wrong, and a serious lack of reality.
 Looking at all the seemingly perfect lives can lead to feeling insecure and unworthy.
 Yet it remains difficult for many of us (myself included!) to use this tool of connection and community to be open and honest about the harder parts of our experiences.

 I’ve thought about this a lot as someone who is interested in making this blog a business and still can’t quite come up with an answer.
 Do we fear being a downer?
 A bummer?
 Is it too hard to be vulnerable?
 Are we afraid of letting others down?
 From a business perspective, are readers interested in seeing the negatives or down sides of the life we’re showing?